Asbestos Removal & Environmental Management (PTY) LTD

 Sustainability

-Asbestos has been linked to a number of health problems.
-When your building is found to have asbestos in the walls, ceilings, or elsewhere, call the asbestos removal specialists at AREM for a quotation in the Western Cape, South Africa.
-Our employees are regularly sent for X-rays and medical assessments to keep them save.
+Asbestos exposure has been linked to serious health problems.
+If your building contains asbestos in walls, ceilings, or other areas, contact the asbestos removal specialists at AREM for a quotation in the Western Cape, South Africa.
+Our employees undergo regular X-rays and medical assessments to ensure their ongoing health and safety.

 We Follow Best Practices

-Asbestos removal projects are highly regulated and require thorough documentation, including safety files and inspection on-site by the AAIA (Approved Asbestos Inspection Authority).
-The AAIA is an extension of the Department of Labour and is mandated to ensure regulations are met, as well as Health and Safety Standards.
+Asbestos removal projects are highly regulated and require meticulous documentation, including safety files and on-site inspections by the AAIA (Approved Asbestos Inspection Authority).
+The AAIA, an extension of the Department of Labour, is mandated to ensure compliance with all regulations and health and safety standards.

 Sustainability